gyson/gocsp/README.md

 In csp-js:

 * channels have unlimited buffer
-* send item to channel will never be blocked
+* put item to channel will never be blocked

 ## API